Keto Diet Food List: What To Eat and What To Limit if You Go Keto

 The ketogenic diet is a high-fat, moderate-protein and very low-carbohydrate diet.
-Carbohydrates are the body's preferred source of energy, but on a strict ketogenic diet, less than 5 percent of energy intake is from carbohydrates.
+Carbohydrates are the body's preferred source of energy, but on a strict ketogenic diet, less than 5% of energy intake is from carbohydrates.
 The reduction of carbohydrates puts the body into a metabolic state called ketosis.
 Ketosis is when the body starts breaking down stored fat into molecules called ketone bodies to use for energy, in the absence of circulating blood sugar from food.
 Once the body reaches ketosis, most cells will use ketone bodies to generate energy until you start eating carbohydrates again.

 Traditionally, the ketogenic diet was only used in clinical settings to reduce seizures in children with epilepsy.
-"Now there is a lot of interest in the diet's effectiveness in helping with other neurological conditions, cancer, diabetes, PCOS [polycystic ovary syndrome], obesity, high cholesterol and cardiovascular disease," says Emily Stone, M.S., R.D.
+"Now there is a lot of interest in the diet's effectiveness in helping with other neurological conditions, cancer, diabetes, PCOS [polycystic ovary syndrome], obesity, high cholesterol and cardiovascular disease," says Emily Stone, M.S., RD.
 People also eat keto to lose weight.

 Nonstarchy vegetables are low in calories and carbs, but high in many nutrients, including vitamin C and several minerals.
 They also contain antioxidants that help protect against cell-damaging free radicals.
-Aim for nonstarchy vegetables with less than 8 g of net carbs per cup.
+Aim for nonstarchy vegetables with less than 8 grams of net carbs per cup.
 Net carbs are total carbohydrates minus fiber.
 Broccoli, cauliflower, green beans, bell peppers, zucchini and spinach fit the bill.

 Eggs are high in protein, B vitamins, minerals and antioxidants.
-Two eggs contain zero carbohydrates and 12 grams of protein.
+Two large eggs contain zero carbohydrates and over 12 grams of protein.
 Eggs have been shown to trigger hormones that increase feelings of fullness and keep blood sugar levels stable, and they also contain antioxidants such as lutein and zeaxanthin, which help protect eye health.

 Nuts and seeds are full of healthy polyunsaturated and monounsaturated fats, fiber and protein.
 They also are very low in net carbs.
 Olive oil and coconut oil are the two oils recommended on the keto diet.
 Olive oil is high in oleic acid and is associated with a lower risk of heart disease.
 Coconut oil is high in saturated fat but contains medium-chain triglycerides (MCTs), which can increase ketone production.
 MCTs may increase metabolic rate and promote the loss of weight and belly fat too.
-Measure portion sizes when consuming any type of healthy fat.
+Measure portion sizes when consuming any healthy fat.